 What Is the Apostille or Authentication Process?

-The apostille or authentication process is a method used to verify the authenticity of a document for use in foreign countries.
+The or authentication process is a method used to verify the authenticity of a document for use in foreign countries.
 It requires obtaining an apostille, a special certificate, from the country of origin of the document.
 This apostille serves as proof of the document’s origin and guarantees its legal recognition in the destination country.
 This process is frequently utilized for legal documents, like FBI background checks, to ensure their legitimacy and acceptance overseas.
 It streamlines the authentication process and eliminates the need for additional embassy or consulate legalization.

 1. What Is an Apostille?